Top 35 Grammar Tricks That Will Improve Your English Fast

 What is the difference: I and Me

-The words I and me mean the same thing - the person in question tells EasySpeakHowever, in the case of I, this person performs the action HIMSELF, and with me, the action is performed OVER HIM.
+I and me mean the same thing - the person in question is telling EasySpeak.
+However, in the case of I, this person HIMSELF performs the action, and with me, the action is performed ON HIM.
 This is the main thing to remember when using these words.
-But there are exceptions: When comparing after than (than), in most cases you will meet me instead of I. In the phrase "Me too", no one will say I. Say "me too".
-Also, confusion sometimes arises when some other word or words go along with I / me.
-In this case, in order to say correctly, throw out the rest of the words from the sentence.
+But there are exceptions: When comparing after than (than), in most cases you will find me instead of I. In the phrase “I too,” no one will say I. Say me too.
+Also, sometimes confusion arises when some other word or words go along with I/me.
+In this case, to say it correctly, remove the remaining words from the sentence.
 Then determining what to say - I or me - becomes much easier.
 Let's look at an example: Tom and ?
-I/me? played football yesterday.
-Tom and I played football yesterday.
-We “remove” Tom, it remains “I / me played football yesterday”.
-Here, I think, there is no doubt.
-Who is doing the action?
+I/me? played football yesterday. - “Tom and I played football yesterday.”
+“We remove” Tom, what remains is I/me played football yesterday.
+Here, I think, there are no more doubts.
+Who performs the action?
 I. The correct option is I played football yesterday.
 Therefore, Tom and I/me played football yesterday.

 On the subject: Five useful features of your iPhone that you didn't even know about

 And now here's an option.
-The guys invited Tom and me to play football. – The guys called Tom and ?
+“The guys invited Tom and me to play football.” — The guys called Tom and ?
 I/me? to play football.
-Again, we “remove” Tom, “The guys called I / me to play football” remains.
-Who is doing the action?
-The guys (Guys).
-Who is the action directed at?
+Again, we “remove” Tom, what remains is “The guys called I/me to play football.”
+Who performs the action?
+The guys (guys).
+The action is aimed at whom?
 On me.
 The correct option is The guys called me to play football.
-Hence, The guys called Tom and I/me to play football.
+Consequently, The guys called Tom and I/me to play football.

 What is the difference: Assessable and Accessible

-A library is wheelchair-accessible.
+“The library is wheelchair-accessible.”

-Your house is assessable by the county that taxes it.
+“Your house is assessable by the county that taxes it.”

 What is the difference: Badly and Bad